 Regardless of the condition of your yard, it is never too late to go for the green!

-- Fertilize with Pennington Starter Fertilizer along with one bag of pelletized lime per 1,000 square feet
+- Fertilize with Pennington Ultragreen Lawn Starter Fertilizer, along with one bag of pelletized lime per 1,000 square feet.

 - Rake out dead grass